AAPS Strategic Partnership Volunteers

 - We highly encourage volunteers to conduct an initial meeting with your AAPS contact once placed and complete the Volunteer/Educator Agreement to learn more about the specifics of your volunteer role.

-- Volunteers are typically placed from September-November and then again from January-March.
+- Volunteers are typically placed from September-November and then again from January-February.

 - It can take anywhere from 2 weeks to a month to be placed at a school.